Bill Dull Memorial Scholarship

 The annual Charleston Engineers Joint Council scholarship is awarded to a graduating High School senior in South Carolina, who plans to pursue an engineering or technology degree.
 The CEJC’s scholarship is special because we memorialize a great engineer and advocate of the engineering profession.
 In memory of Mr. Bill Dull, who died in 2011 at the age of 87.
 Bill was a graduate of the University of Michigan.
 After serving in the Navy at the end of World War II, he spent his entire career working in various engineering capacities for Detroit Edison, the largest electric utility in the state of Michigan.
 In 1990 he and his wife Maggie retired to Charleston.
 Bill was an active life member of both the American Society of Mechanical Engineers (ASME) for 65 years and the National Society of Professional Engineers (NSPE) for 55 years.
 He was a founding member of the Charleston Engineer’s Joint Council and avid supporter of the council’s works.

-2018 Bill Dull Memorial Scholarship and CEJC Scholarships – There will be one Bill Dull Scholarship and several CEJC scholarships all at a minimum of $500.
-The application can be obtained by clicking the link below.
-All the information required will be listed in the application package.
+There will be one Bill Dull Scholarship and several CEJC scholarships all at a minimum of $500.
+The application can be obtained below.
+All the information required is listed in the application.